GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/1=Basic Spells (303).md

 **At Higher Tiers**: These benefits are listed above.

 **Critical Failure**: You have potentially liquified yourself.
 Inflict unlisted damage attacks against yourself equal to the tier of the spell -1.
 Then perform a [Fort] save with a DV equal to the points of failure of the spell check.
 If you fail, you are immobile for a number of rounds equal to the points of failure of the save multiplied by the spells tier.
-If you die as a result of this spell, your remains are liquified.
+If you die as a result of this spell, your remains are liquefied.

 [Lafiancy Spell]: # "Derived from old english Lafian."